owncloud/ocis/docs/extensions/storage/apps.md

     "name": "OpenSpreadsheet",
     "description": "OpenDocument spreadsheet document",
     "icon": "",
-    "default_app": "Collabora"
+    "default_app": "Collabora",
+    "allow_creation": false
   }
 ]
 ```

-Please add all mime types you would like use with apps.
-You also can configure, which application should be treated as a default app for a certain mime type by setting the app provider name in default_app.
+Fields:
+  - `mime_type` is the mime type you want to configure
+  - `extension` is the file extension to be used for new files
+  - `name` is the name of the file / mime type
+  - `description` is a human readable description of the file / mime type
+  - `icon` URL to an icon which should be used for that mime type
+  - `default_app` name of the default app which opens this mime type when the user doesn't specify one
+  - `allow_creation` is wether a user should be able to create new file from that mime type (`true` or `false`)

 ### Listing available mime types / apps